 But in 1997, Dalmiya cut a deal with Grey that he would be the next ICC head if Dalmiya was given the reins, and he ascended to the throne.
 Dalmiya is from the Marwari community which is known for its business acumen.
 He is also a Bengali.

 Thus it was not surprising that he managed to give Bangladesh full Test status soon after he became ICC chief.
 At that time, Kenya had a much better team.
 Bangladesh is the eastern part of the Indian state of West Bengal, which became a part of Pakistan at partition in 1947 due to its majority Muslim population, and finally a separate nation in 1971 after a war.

 Dalmiya’s other interest was to make money for the ICC.
 Hence the future Test tours programme where every nation had to play every other nation at least once in a certain cycle.
 Points were awarded and rankings created.

-Dalmiya was later embroiled in a TV rights controversy had to leave his ICC post in 2000.
-But he has hovered around, being in the Indian cricket board or the Calcutta cricket board and when he died was head of the Indian board.
+Dalmiya was later embroiled in a TV rights controversy and had to leave his ICC post in 2000.
+But he has hovered around, being in the Indian cricket board or the Calcutta cricket board and was head of the Indian board when he died.

 Nobody has done a thing to try and rectify the abnormal amount of cricket being played.
 Money is the sole criterion and while countries have to adhere to the ICC-mandated timetable, they organise other games which will bring in money as and when they like.
 The players could complain, but the money keeps them from doing so.
 But then they cannot perform like trained monkeys and the quality of the games is very low.